hefengxuyang/ethereum-mnemonic-utils/README.md

 ### Requirements

-`python3 with version <=3.8.7(the latest version is unsupported, you can use pyenv when the system contain the python)`
+python3 with version <=3.8.7  (the latest version is unsupported, you can use pyenv when the system contain another python)

 `pip install -r requirements.txt`